GrammAcc/mongoscripting.nvim/README.md

   - `toggle_ui`: Open/close the output window.
 Includes the output of the last run query as well as the current connection info.
   - `next|prev_db|uri`: Cycle through the configured mongo databases and uris.
 The output UI will update with the new connection info.
   - `put_input`: Paste the contents of the input register under the cursor.
 Same as `"ip` if using the default, but works with whatever register is configured.
   - `put_output`: Paste the contents of the output register under the cursor.
-Same as `"ip` if using the default, but works with whatever register is configured.
+Same as `"op` if using the default, but works with whatever register is configured.

 ## Development